 Writing Historical Fiction

-Mine for your story among past events and characters that fascinate you, and write a compelling historical novel with the help of bestselling author S J Parris – aka Stephanie Merritt
+Travel to the past and explore what makes a compelling historical novel with the help of bestselling author S J Parris – aka Stephanie Merritt

 Write a compelling historical novel